galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/installing-offline.md

 ## Next steps

-Find out more about the Galasa CLI commands by reading the [Galasa CLI commands](cli-command-reference-about-offline) documentation.
+Find out more about the Galasa CLI commands by reading the [Galasa CLI commands](cli-command-reference-about) documentation.

-Move on to the [Initialising your local environment offline](initialising-home-folder-offline) documentation to help you to set up some basic file structures and files in your home folder so that you can start using Galasa.
+Move on to the [Initialising your local environment](initialising-home-folder) documentation to help you to set up some basic file structures and files in your home folder so that you can start using Galasa.